How to Create Quality Video Content without a Budget

-Bad lighting can bring even great content down.
+Bad lighting can bring even great content down even if the rest of your setup seems perfect for quality video content creation.
 Luckily, you don’t need to spend a lot of money to get it right.

 Generally, you can do pretty well by allowing sunlight to light the space as long as it doesn’t produce any glare on the lens.
 Alternatively, a few strategically placed desk lamps can also do the trick.

 Just make sure to test your solutions before posting the video.
 That way you can see if there are any strange shadows that justify adjustments prior to when you start creating the video.

 In many cases, people won’t be bothered if your video is shot in 720p instead of 1080p or 4k.
 Afterall, it isn’t quality video content.
 However, low-quality audio can quickly become frustrating, particularly if it is hard to understand what the person is saying or the audio isn’t properly synced to the video.

 As with lighting, it’s wise to test any options that you may have available.
 This can include microphones built into cameras, smartphones, or computers, headsets, and even standalone microphones.
 Make sure that you record in a quiet space and that any distracting sounds, including heaters, refrigerators, and fans, aren’t on when you make the video.

 At times, you can clean up audio using video editing software or by running a noise-removal filter.
 However, if you aren’t having any luck, you can get a decent microphone for as little as $25.